WangWuxiucheng/wangwuxiucheng.github.io/index.md

 [//]: # (This project is a slight customization based off of some great work by NC State University Libraries

 I am a Ph.D. candidate at the [Laboratory for Advanced Integrated Circuits and Systems](https://www.hajim.rochester.edu/ece/sites/laics/research-projects/), University of Rochester, NY, USA.
+Supervisor: [Prof. Hui Wu](https://www.hajim.rochester.edu/ece/people/faculty/wu_hui/index.html).

 My research focuses on optoelectronics and silicon photonics, particularly in optical phased array (OPA).
 My work include a broad spectrum of studies, such as **photonic integrated device/circuit design**, **electronic peripheral design**, **circuit and system level control, automation and optimization**, and **free-space optical communication**.
 My research contributions have been recognized and presented at world-renowned, peer-reviewed conferences and journals such as CLEO, IPC, GFP, and OE.